visioned/HooBank/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Exploring single page landings.
-Found a great Figma file and designed out from that and things are great when designs are this way...
-Speeds up procudtion hella.
+Found a great Figma file and designed out from that and things are great when designs are this way... hella speeds up production.

 ### Built With
 * Vite.js